ApoapsisHGV/ApoapsisHGV.github.io/en/sponsors.md

 </section>

 <section class="side-figure" id="geosystems">
   <span>The <a href="https://www.geosystems.de"><strong>GEOSYSTEMS GmbH</strong></a> develops software for Geo-IT    applications.
-They provide a wide range of services and products, including automatic UAV data processing, satellite-image analysis, Geo-IT applications and more.
+They provide a wide range of services and products, including automatic UAV data processing, satellite-image analysis, satellite-based traffic recognition and more.
 In addition to supporting us financially they also help us developing the software for our secondary mission.</span>
   <figure>
     <a href="https://www.geosystems.de">
       <img src="{{ site.baseurl }}/images/2019-sponsoren/GEOSYSTEMS.png" />